drakeredwind01/how-to-GitHub/README.md

 [^1]: My reference.
 [^drake]:
-    Named footnotes will still display numbers instead of text, but they will be easier to identify and link. you can use 2 or 4 spaces for footnotes
+    Named footnotes will still display numbers instead of text, but they will be easier to identify and link. you can use 4 or more spaces for footnotes
 ```
 footnotes are great for more information[^1].
 you can even use a word instead of a number[^drake]